Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 5. Once a week, change the cucumber slices in your aluminum pie plate.
 The fresh cucumber slices on an aluminum surface produce an odor that snails and slugs don't like.
 When you slice the cucumber there's no need to remove the skin.

 I'm pretty sure that it is the nicotine in the tobacco that is killing the pests.
 Nicotine is quite a powerful poison, so I don't know if this is a big advantage over other pesticides.
-How do you know that the tobacco liquid is not toxic to people?

 I have used the tobacco liquid for controlling bugs in my organic garden for a number of years now.
 When it rains the tobacco liquid is washed off the plant leaves.
 Furthermore, when you wash the cabbage or other vegetables the liquid is washed off the vegetables.
 I don't use a high concentrated liquid to spay my plants with.